XeenProof/reel-talk-intern/README.md

 - For the Object-oriented Data Structures, I decided to just use basic interfaces of Javascript.
     - These are only in apiFormats right now
     - If there's anything more complex, I would have considered making full classes so each object can manage itself (i.e validate itself, updating itself, more complex matching)
+- Right Now, the Next button still works even if disabled for easier debugging purposes

 # File Format:
 This describes the format inside src, though the placeholder images are all in public/images